Tactical Social Dancing Part 2

 You can absolutely stretch yourself (techniques needed) and get counterbalance from every leader – it’s a matter of reciprocation: If they are strong, counterbalance more.
 If they are weak, counterbalance less (techniques needed).
 Your normal elastic band should decrease in strength: lighten your tension so you can “hear” their whisper.
 Don’t expect every leader to speak at the same volume.

-How to deal with the obsessive dipper
+Tactics for dealing with the obsessive dipper

 Followers, we all know “that guy” (it’s almost always a male because most female leaders don’t tend to do weight supports due to size and strength) who likes to dip 17 times during a dance, or maybe he’s the one who thinks it’s a good strategy to brace your skull before slamming you down over his knee.